CloudyPhia/UnoFreestyle/README.md

 - As a user, I want to be able to discard specific cards of my choosing.
 However, if I have no cards left, I don't want the ability to discard.
 - As a user, I want to be able to view my list of cards on my turn.
-- As a user, I want to be able to save my game's progress to file
+- As a user, I want to be able to save my game's progress to file before ending my game (e.g. what players I'm playing with and what cards they currently have in their hand)
-- As a user, I want to be able to (and presented with the option to) load my past game from file
+- As a user, I want to be presented with the option to load a past game before beginning a new game.
+- As a user, I want to be able to load a past game (e.g. the players I played with as well as their cards)

 ## Future Implementations (coming soon!)
-- Multiple player functionality with 2-4 players
+- Player amount selection (ability to choose between 2-4 players)
 - Only discarding cards that are of the same colour and/or number
 - Specialty Cards (wild, reverse, + 2, etc.)
-- Adding the ability to say "Uno!" when only one card is left
+- Adding the ability to say "Uno!" when only one card remains

-## CITATIONS:
--